StavrosKeda/Human-running-Recognition-Using-AI/README.md

 The above link should be downloaded by the user and coexist in the same folder as the main file tri1f.m that the code runs.

+using the MATLAB Mobile App (Android), setting its accelerometers on. also the matlab on the computer must be on the same network as the phone that receives the signals.

 By clicking 'run' in the (trif.m), the code executes and is able to recognize whether the user is running or not. (the mobile must be in the hand)

 # Demo